MongoEngine/mongoengine/docs/upgrade.rst

     class Animal(Document):
         uuid = UUIDField()

-    # Mark all ReferenceFields as dirty and save
+    # Mark all UUIDFields as dirty and save
     for a in Animal.objects:
         a._mark_as_changed('uuid')
         a.save()